When your customer contacts your support center via call or chat here are the top 9 pain points they face*:

 - It’s time-consuming.
 A caller may get frustrated if a bot/IVR is asking too many questions before providing a service/giving information.

 - The task isn’t suited to self-service.
 Self-service should be selected for repetitive, transactional tasks that can be completed faster via self-service than by a live agent.
 For example, a cancellation.
+Complex tasks like handling irate customer complaints should be handled by a human agent.

 How to measure it?
 CES And FCR.

 First call resolution (FCR) is a good measure to apply to your self-service.
-If your Self-service results in an escalation or a repeat call, consider it a minus point.
+If your self-service results in an escalation or a repeat call, consider it a minus point.
 Also, use surveys to measure Customer effort (Customer Effort Score or CES) at the end of each transaction.

 How to fix it?

-- Keep a live agent handy.
+- Keep a live (human) agent handy.
 Implementing a perfect self-service loop takes time.
 Defining fallback rules for your self-service help.
-For example, if your bot/conversational IVR doesn’t understand customer request after o1-2 tries, it should immediately connect to a live agent.
+For example, if your bot/conversational IVR doesn’t understand the customer request after o1-2 tries, it should immediately connect to a live agent.

 (Also Read: Guidelines for Implementing Self Service)